Right to Buy Mortgages

 Why right to buy?

-Right to Buy gives eligible council tenants in England the right to purchase their home at a significant discount.
-If you have been a public sector tenant for at least three years, you could receive a discount of up to £102,400 outside London (or £136,400 in London boroughs), depending on how long you have been a tenant and whether the property is a house or a flat.
+Right to Buy lets eligible council tenants in England buy the home they live in for less than it is worth.
+Once you have been a public sector tenant for at least three years, you qualify for a discount.
+That discount can reach £102,400 outside London, or £136,400 in the London boroughs, and the exact figure depends on how long you have rented and whether you live in a house or a flat.

-The discount can be used as part or all of your deposit, which means you may be able to buy your home with little or no savings of your own.
-Many lenders offer specialist Right to Buy mortgage products designed to work alongside the discount, and some will lend up to 100% of the discounted purchase price.
+Here is the part that catches most tenants by surprise: the discount counts as your deposit.
+Put it toward the purchase and you may be able to buy with little or none of your own savings.
+Plenty of lenders run specialist Right to Buy mortgages built around the discount, and some will lend the full 100% of the discounted purchase price.

 Key facts